The 2026 Redside Foundation Rendezvous

 7:00 a.m. - 8:00 a.m.
 Breakfast

 8:00 a.m. - 9:00 a.m.
 Somatic Yoga with Alli Schuh (bring your yoga mat!).
-Alli is a certified yoga teacher and and will lead a yoga practice focusing on conscious, gentle movement and breath, it aims to release deep-seated physical tension, reduce stress, improve mobility, and y calming the nervous system.
+Alli is a certified yoga teacher and will lead a yoga practice focusing on conscious, gentle movement and breath - it aims to release deep-seated physical tension, reduce stress, improve mobility, and calms the nervous system.

 11:00 a.m. - Noon Raffle Winners & Closing Statements